 People often believe that exercise can “rev” or “boost” or “turbo-charge” your metabolism.
 The contestants continued spending tons of time exercising, and their metabolisms were still significantly slower than ever after being on the show.
 As far as we can tell, they could live with this slowed metabolism for the rest of their lives.

 Despite the questionable practices and the possibility of causing long-term harm to participants’ bodies, shows like The Biggest Loser at least provide weight loss motivation and warm, fuzzy feelings to viewers, right?
-Well, research is suggesting that shows of this nature actually tend to increase weight bias instead.
+Well, research suggests that shows of this nature actually tend to increase weight bias instead.

 Weight Loss Reality TV and Weight Bias